asen/smg/docs/index.md

 This is where SMG's pre\_fetch simplifies things - it is a special config object defining an id and a command to execute.
 Then RRD objects can have a pre\_fetch attribute specified with a value - the mentioned pre\_fetch id.
-A pre\_fetch can also specify parent pre_\fetch effectively forming a set of trees.
-During every regular commands/rrd updates run SMG will run the commands specified by traversing that tree and child commands will only be run after the parent one was executed and succeeded (exit code 0).

 This allows the pre\_fetch command to store its ouput data cached somehere locally on the SMG host and then the actual RRD object commands do not need to go to the target server but can use the cached local data.

-Note that this is possible with mrtg and some clever coding too (inside the mrtg helper script) but that is usually subject to race conditions and pain to properly synchronize if you run more than 1 mrtg worker.
-The SMG pre\_fetch commands solve the synchronization problem - you know that the object command will run after the pre\_fetch has been completed (and won't run at all if the pre\_fetch failed, resulting in NaN value in the RRD object)

-For example at Smule we use a pre\_fetch command to get all SNMP values we care about from a given host in a single shot (about sysload, cpu usage, i/o, mem etc).
+For example we use a pre\_fetch command to get all SNMP values we care about from a given host in a single shot (about sysload, cpu usage, i/o, mem etc).
 Then we update many RRD objects from the pre-fetched data.

+In addition pre\_fetch itself can specify another pre\_fetch command to be its parent.
+That way one can define a hierarchical command tree structure ("run tree") where many child commands depend on a single parent command and a set of parents can define a common parent of their own etc. Example use case for this is to define a top-level _ping -c 1 \<ip_addr\>_ pre\_fetch command for given host and then all other pre\_fetches (or actual rrd objects) for that host can have the ping pre\_fetch defined as parent and will not run  at all if e.g. the host is down (not ping-able).
+Having such setup will also make SMG only send a single "unknown" alert if a host is down (vs alerts for each individual command).

 <a name="period" />
 #### Period since and period length